 In cities, public municipal sources can provide cleaner water if properly maintained.
 They will usually test for bacteria, nitrates, and arsenic.

-But their standards may not measure or remedy new sources of contamination like endocrine disruptors, pharmaceutical, or recreational drugs.
+But their standards may not measure or remedy new sources of contamination such as endocrine disruptors, pharmaceutical, or recreational drugs.

 And of course, the taste of chlorination can ruin the subtle flavors in a great cup of tea.